 What is the challenge?

 The challenge is to respond appropriately in time, to any violation of the rules.
-72 hours is the maximum time to report a possible violation of personal data (data leakage) to the National Data Protection Authority.
-Otherwise, fines can reach up to 4% of annual turnover or 20 million euros.
+72 hours is the maximum time to report a possible breach of personal data (data leakage) to the National Data Protection Authority.
+Otherwise, the fines can reach up to 4% of the annual turnover or 20 million euros.

 1.- Identify what happens, the security breach.